jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 ![](images/7.%20Commands%20Ideas.025.png)

 It’s a diamond that is redirected.
 It’s always a *diamond* with a *reference line*.
-It executes a procedure defined elsewhere.
+It executes a command defined elsewhere.
 Therefore it is a call.
 It can point either to a square or a diamond.

 ###### Definition

 `<< already covered >>`

-A definition is a procedure symbol with no reference line at all.
+A definition is a command symbol with no reference line at all.

 ![](images/7.%20Commands%20Ideas.026.png)

 The reference line should not exist at all, not just not be shown.
-It’s a definition, because the contents of the procedure aren’t defined elsewhere, but defined in the symbol itself.
+It’s a definition, because the contents of the command aren’t defined elsewhere, but defined in the symbol itself.

 ###### Clause

 `<< already covered >>`

-A procedure symbol inside another procedure symbol:
+A command symbol inside another command symbol:

 ![](images/7.%20Commands%20Ideas.027.jpeg)

 without a reference line is called a clause.

-A clause is a definition contained in a procedure:
+A clause is a definition contained in a command:

 ![](images/7.%20Commands%20Ideas.028.png)

 `<< detail >>`

 This type of definition is usually not called a definition.
-The clause might be directly contained by a procedure.
+The clause might be directly contained by a command.
 So this is not a clause:

 ![](images/7.%20Commands%20Ideas.029.png)

 `<< already covered>>`

 The clause can be a diamond or a square.
 Its container can also be a diamond as well as a square.
 A clause might not have a reference line, or it might have been a reference or a call, not a clause.

 ###### Active and Inactive